Wolf-111/crowdfunding-smart-contract/README.md

 - End Date
   - The date (as a 10 digit unix timestamp) when the escrow ends and the raised funds are transferred to the project creator (same as the deployer of the smart contract)
 - Goal Amount
-  - How much the project creator is trying to raise (in ETH)
+  - How much the project creator is trying to raise (in WEI)

 ## Features
 - `commitFunds()`